 If you have migraines or a family history of migraines, a doctor trained in treating headaches (neurologist) will likely diagnose migraines based on your medical history, symptoms, and a physical and neurological examination.

-- Computerized tomography (CT) scan.
+- CT scan.
 A CT scan uses a series of X-rays to create detailed cross-sectional images of the brain.
 This helps doctors diagnose tumors, infections, brain damage, bleeding in the brain and other possible medical problems that may be causing headaches.

 - Pain-relieving medications.
 Also known as acute or abortive treatment, these types of drugs are taken during migraine attacks and are designed to stop symptoms.